neelsmith/GreekAndLatinSyntax/README.md

 # GreekSyntax

-Contents:

-- `docs` is the source for the web site at [https://neelsmith.github.io/GreekSyntax/](https://neelsmith.github.io/GreekSyntax/)
-- `pluto/ctssyntaxer.jl` is a Pluto notebook for annotating Greek syntax following the model presented on the web site.
+This repository presents a straightforward model of ancient Greek syntax, hosted on github pages at [https://neelsmith.github.io/GreekSyntax/](https://neelsmith.github.io/GreekSyntax/).

+The model is computationally implemented in the Julia language by the `GreekSyntax.jl` package.
+See [documentation for the Julia package](https://neelsmith.github.io/GreekSyntax.jl/stable/).

+This repository includes Pluto notebooks for the reading and study of ancient Greek texts using the `GreekSyntax.jl` package.

 ## Pluto notebooks

-The `pluto` directory hosts notebooks for working with syntactically annotated texts.
+In the `pluto` directory, you can find the following notebooks:

-- `ctssyntaxer.jl`:  annotate the syntax of a citable text
+- `ctssyntaxer.jl`:  annotate the syntax of a citable Greek text
-- `readwithsyntax.jl`: read a syntactically annotated text
+- `syntacticreader.jl`: read a citable text with syntactic annotations

+In development:

+- `syntacticpublisher.jl`: generate static webpages for reading syntactically annotated texts

 ### Using the annotater notebook

 The Pluto notebook `ctssyntaxer.jl` relies on an unpublished package (the invaluable [`PlutoGrid` package](https://github.com/lungben/PlutoGrid.jl) by Benjamin Lungwitz).
 For that reason, it comes with accompanying `Project.toml` and `Manifest.toml` files in the `pluto` directory.
 If you start a Pluto server and open `pluto/ctssyntaxer.jl`, it should be able to build all the resources it needs (eventually: the first build especially will be slow).

-This does not apply to the `readwithsyntax.jl` notebook.
+This does not apply to other notebooks.